Swagat19/ML-project-CS9/Naive Bayes/Readme.md

+---
 # Naive Bayes Model
 This repository contains Jupyter notebooks for implementing a Naive Bayes model from scratch for classification tasks.
+The repository includes two main notebooks: `NaiveBayes_EDA.ipynb` for exploratory data analysis (EDA) and data preprocessing, and `NaiveBayes_scratch.ipynb` for implementing and evaluating the Naive Bayes model.

+## Naive Bayes Overview

+The Naive Bayes model is a family of probabilistic classifiers based on Bayes' Theorem.
+It is primarily used for classification tasks, particularly in applications such as text classification, spam detection, sentiment analysis, and document categorization.
+The "naive" part of the name refers to the model's assumption that the features are independent of each other, which simplifies the computation.
+Despite this assumption, Naive Bayes performs surprisingly well in many real-world situations.

+### How It Works

+Naive Bayes classifiers work by estimating the likelihood of each class given the feature values and then applying Bayes' Theorem to compute the posterior probabilities.
+The model selects the class with the highest posterior probability as the predicted output.
+Naive Bayes is computationally efficient and works well with large datasets.

+Key steps involved in Naive Bayes classification:
+1. **Training**: Calculate the prior probabilities of each class and the conditional probabilities of each feature given the class.
+2. **Prediction**: Use the prior and conditional probabilities to compute the posterior probability for each class given the input features and predict the class with the highest posterior probability.
+3. **Assumptions**: The features are conditionally independent, and each feature contributes equally to the outcome.

+## Repository Contents

-This repository contains two Jupyter notebooks: `NaiveBayes_EDA.ipynb` and `NaiveBayes_scratch.ipynb`.
+This repository includes two main notebooks for building and evaluating the Naive Bayes model from scratch:

+1. **`NaiveBayes_EDA.ipynb`**: This notebook covers the exploratory data analysis (EDA), data preprocessing, and encoding steps needed to prepare the dataset for the Naive Bayes model.
+2. **`NaiveBayes_scratch.ipynb`**: This notebook contains the implementation of the Naive Bayes model from scratch, along with a comparison of performance between the custom implementation and an implementation using the `scikit-learn` library.

 ## Installation

 Ensure you have the necessary libraries installed.
-You can install them using pip:
+You can install them using the following command:

 ```bash
 pip install pandas numpy matplotlib seaborn scikit-learn